 Sports

-Whether you’re a fan of yoga, pilates, strength training or HIIT, chances are you’ll be able to find online or remote classes to suit.
-This means they can often be entirely free or at the very least, usually far cheaper than a gym membership.
+Whether you’re a fan of yoga, pilates, Zumba or HIIT, chances are you might be able to find some online or remote classes.
+Often these can be entirely free or at the very least, usually cheaper than a gym membership.
+Websites such as YouTube and health services such as the NHS have a range of online video classes, from strength and resistance to aerobic exercises for you to try out.

 Eating out

-Or if you’d prefer something a bit higher end, some fine dining restaurants offer value lunchtime tasting or pre-theatre menus.
+If you do prefer something a bit higher end, some fine dining restaurants offer value lunchtime tasting or pre-theatre menus.
 Limited menus are likely to be cheaper than going out in the evening – or dining from the a la carte menu.
-Alternatively, bring the restaurant experience to your home by signing up for a trial meal box subscription.

 Travel

-Want to jet off without the expense?
-It’s all about planning.
-Generally, if you book far in advance, you could save even more.
+Want to jet off without high costs?
+It’s all about the planning.
+Generally, if you book far enough in advance, you could save more.

 Make sure to do your research when it comes to your spending money.
 For example, check what fees your bank charges when you use your credit or debit card to make sure you won’t be hit with an unexpected extra cost.
-There are plenty of travel card providers too – which often provide better value for money.
-Whilst you’re abroad, plan ahead and find local apps to help you find cheaper transport and great deals on food and drink.
+There are plenty of travel card providers, so make sure you find a provider that supports the currency of the country you’re visiting.
+And, whilst you’re abroad, plan ahead and find local apps to help you find cheaper transport and great deals on food and drink.

-House swapping sites is also an option to find a cheap holiday (or you could even house-swap with a friend).
-You could also opt for a staycation instead of heading abroad.
+House swapping or house-sitting sites such as TrustedHousesitters is also an option to find a cheap holiday (or you could even house-swap with a friend).

 Shopping

-It’s important to be mindful of your shopping choices to avoid overspending.
-You could start by setting a clothing budget and only spend it if you have money left at the end of the month.
-Or, you could put money in a clothing pot and save for a more significant purchase when you find something you love.
+It’s important to be mindful of your shopping habits to avoid overspending.
+If you were looking to by some new things for your wardrobe, you could start by setting a clothing budget and only spend it if you have money left at the end of the month.
+Or consider putting money in a clothing pot and save for a more significant purchase when you find something you love.
 If you love clothes shopping, and are looking to cut back, try thinking about the cost per wear to make sure it’s a considered and great-value purchase.

-Our article 9 money saving food tips to help you live sustainably also gives insights on how changing the way you buy food can help you save more money, and have a sustainable impact.
+Our article 9 money saving food tips to help you live sustainably also gives insights on how changing the way you buy food can help you save more money, whilst having a sustainable impact on the planet.

 Gardening and DIY

-Successful gardening and DIY projects can often come down to the equipment you have, and so doing it on a budget can rely on sale shopping or searching online marketplaces for bargains.
+Whether you enjoy pruning flowers, growing home grown vegetables, or building your own furniture, successful gardening and DIY projects often come down to the equipment you have, and so doing it on a budget can rely on sale shopping or searching online marketplaces for bargains.

-We’ve mentioned before that upcycling is a great way of bringing old furniture back to life.
-Whether your kitchen cupboards need a refresh, or your wardrobe looks tired – upcycling can make you feel like you’ve bought a whole piece of furniture, but for a fraction of the cost.
+We’ve mentioned before that upcycling is not only a fun hobby, but a great way of bringing old furniture back to life.
+Whether your kitchen cupboards need a refresh, or your wardrobe looks a bit tired – upcycling can make you feel like you’ve bought a whole piece of furniture, but for a fraction of the cost.

 If you’re passionate about gardening, consider regrowing plants from leftover vegetables and cuttings.
 This way, you could have the garden of your dreams without the upfront cost of buying plants or seeds – and benefit from not wasting your vegetable scraps.